John Hunt Morgan: Early life and career

 John H. Morgan was born in Huntsville, Alabama, the eldest of ten children of Calvin and Henrietta (Hunt) Morgan.
 He was an uncle of geneticist Thomas Hunt Morgan and a maternal grandson of John Wesley Hunt, an early founder of Lexington, Kentucky, and one of the first millionaires west of the Allegheny Mountains.
 He was also the brother-in-law of A. P. Hill and of Basil W. Duke.
 His first cousin, twice removed, Abijah Hunt, an important early merchant and slave trader in the Natchez District in Mississippi, was killed in a duel with Mississippi Governor George Poindexter in 1811.
 The man we know today as John Hunt Morgan never used his middle name of Hunt during the war – it is a post-war appellation.

 John Wesley Hunt, Morgan's grandfather, was a leading landowner and businessman in Kentucky and was the first millionaire west of the Allegheny Mountains.
 "His business empire included interest in banking, horse breeding, agriculture, and hemp manufacturing.
 Among his business associates were Henry Clay and John Jacob Astor."

 Morgan's paternal grandparents were Luther and Anna (Cameron) Morgan.
 Luther Morgan had settled in Huntsville, but a downturn in the cotton economy forced him to mortgage his holdings.
 His father, Calvin Morgan, lost his Huntsville home in 1831 when he could not pay the property taxes following the failure of his pharmacy.
 The family then moved to Lexington, where he would manage one of his father-in-law's sprawling farms.

 Morgan grew up on the farm outside of Lexington and attended Transylvania College for two years but was suspended in 1844 for dueling with a fraternity brother.
 In 1846, Morgan became a Freemason, at Daviess Lodge #22, Lexington, Kentucky.
 Morgan desired a military career, but the small size of the U.S. military severely limited opportunities for officer's commissions.

 In 1846, Morgan enlisted with his brother Calvin and uncle Alexander in the United States Army as a cavalry private during the Mexican–American War.
 He was elected second lieutenant and was promoted to first lieutenant before arriving in Mexico, where he saw combat in the Battle of Buena Vista.
 On his return to Kentucky, he became a hemp manufacturer, and in 1848, he married Rebecca Gratz Bruce, the 18-year-old sister of one of his business partners.
-Morgan also hired out and occasionally sold the people that he enslaved.
+Morgan also hired out and occasionally sold slaves.
 After the death of John Wesley Hunt in 1849, his fortunes significantly improved as his mother, Henrietta, began financing his business ventures.